 New Hampshire's economic well-being requires an adequate and balanced supply of housing to support a diverse workforce.
 Unchecked, local housing policy is often developed based on many negative perceptions, creating a significant affordability challenge for many of our citizens and a barrier to labor force development.

 New Hampshire Housing, working in partnership with other public and private sector organizations, has assumed a leadership role in developing a broad-based housing education and advocacy initiative.

 Workforce Housing Law

-The informational links assembled below provide resources and information for understanding what New Hampshire's Workforce Housing Law is and how local land use boards can address the requirements of the statute.
+The resources below provide information for understanding New Hampshire's Workforce Housing Law and how local land use boards can address the requirements of the statute.

 - Progress In Workforce Housing - A Report on the Implementation of the New Hampshire Workforce Housing Law

 - 2019 Workforce Housing Purchase and Rent Limits